neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

 Next we need to add path using the following method to allow neon.exe to be accessible from any point:

-1. For Windows10, press Windows+S, input environment parameter and select `Edit the system enviroment variables`.
+1. For Windows 10, press Windows+S, input environment parameter and select `Edit the system enviroment variables`.

    ![3_2017-06-07_12-07-03](assets/3_2017-06-07_12-07-03.png)